 Life, More Meaningful

 I plan to keep expanding my reach for self sufficiency as time passes.
-It’s almost something that’s become like a fun hobby for me.
-It satisfies the crunchy-green me as well as the old-time soul I’ve always had.
-What’s next?
-Time will tell!
+It’s almost something that’s become like a fun hobby for me to stretch my self-sufficiency muscle.

 Other Simple-Life Articles

-- Using The Sun: Solar Cooking
+- Preparedness Using The Sun: Solar Cooking

 - Easy Laundry Detergent Recipe